The Low Down

 When it came to Dynamics, the Macrodynamics were really good.
 Microdynamics were sufficient enough to give me an inkling of spatiality.
 The difference between quiet and loud passages was quite pronounced, especially for a headphone at this level.

-When I compared it to the Drop x Sennheiser HD58X Jubilee, another headphone I like at the SV021’s price point, the HD58X did better with Microdynamics, but I liked the Macrodynamics on the Sivga headphone better.
+When I compared it to the Drop x Sennheiser HD58X Jubilee, another headphone I like at the SV021’s price point, the HD58X did better with Microdynamics, meaning you could actually hear “into” the music better, but I liked the Macrodynamics on the Sivga headphone a little more.

-It won’t compete with more expensive open-back headphones in this category, but it holds its own against open-back headphones in its price range.
+It won’t compete with more expensive open-back headphones, but it sure holds its own against open-back headphones in its price range.

 Again, when comparing it to the open-back Drop HD58X, it actually had a bigger soundstage and less of the “three-blob” left, right, center effect.
 That said, it didn’t have quite the full panoramic sound or the soundstage width of the aforementioned SUNDARA.